ku6ryo/modelgun/README.md

 Modelgun uses [toml](https://github.com/toml-lang/toml) as the format of definition files.
 Use `[MODEL_NAME].model.toml` format for file names.
 `[MODEL_NAME].model.ts`, `[MODEL_NAME].parser.ts` and `[MODEL_NAME].faker.ts` (alpha)
 are generated for each model definition.
-See [Model definition file spec section][# Model definition file spec] for more details.
+See [Model definition file spec section](# Model definition file spec) for more details.

 ## Run
 To run Modelgun generator, use following commands.